hpcleuven/VscDocumentation/source/leuven/mfa_quickstart.rst

 #.
 Try to connect to one of `Tier2 login nodes <tier2_login_nodes>`.
    You will be given a URL to validate your identity.
    Copy that URL in your browser and login to your KU Leuven account.
-   Upon a successful login to your KU Leuven account, your login to your VSC accountw will also succeed.
+   Upon a successful login to your KU Leuven account, the login with your VSC account will also succeed.
    Eventually, a new certificate will be stored in Pageant that holds your identity for a limited period of time.